alexwlchan/scripts/text/README.md

         """,
     },
     {
+        "usage": "longlines [PATH]",
+        "description": "print the line numbers of the longest lines in the file."
+    },
+    {
         "usage": "midline [PATH]",
         "description": "print the line in the middle of a file, e.g. if the file has 5 lines, it prints line 3" },